ClearCube

-In 2005, ClearCube derived about a third of its revenue from virtual infrastructure products sold into the financial services sector, with the majority of the rest of the revenue coming from customers in the health-care and government sectors.
-Since 2005, ClearCube has continued to focus on virtualization-capable hardware and management software, which has led to strong revenue growth.
+In 2005, ClearCube derived about a third of its revenue from virtual infrastructure products sold into the financial services sector, with the majority of their remaining revenue coming from customers in the healthcare and government sectors.
+ClearCube has continued to focus on virtualization-capable hardware and management software, which has led to strong revenue growth.
 In 2011, the company announced 50% year-over-year revenue growth due to the strong performance of its virtual desktop products.

 In 2011, ClearCube acquired Dallas-based Network Elites.
 The acquisition brought roughly 25 additional employees to the company and expanded ClearCube's Cloud services capabilities.